 What's in the area?
 Sai Kung town (but it is a taxi away)!

 What's in the area?
-Kids loving scootering at Hong Kong Science Park!
-You can also rent bikes at hit the trails.
+Kids love scootering at Hong Kong Science Park!
+You can also rent bikes to hit the trails.

 Meraviglia, S040, G/F, Lakeside 2, No. 10 Science Park West Avenue, Hong Kong Science Park, Phase 2, Pak Shek Kok, Shatin, New Territories, Hong Kong, +852 2210 7168, email@example.com, www.meraviglia.hk

-A favorite in Sai Kung, The Conservatory is a breath of fresh.... omelets, chia coconut pudding, smoothies, and chocolate banana pancakes.
-The relaxed indoor/outdoor restaurant sits right on the square (where kids can run wild on the playground), offers awesome coffee, and a healthy breakfast menu for both kids and adults.
+A favorite in Sai Kung, The Conservatory is a breath of fresh.... omelettes, chia coconut pudding, smoothies, and chocolate banana pancakes.
+The relaxed indoor-outdoor restaurant sits right on the square (where kids can run wild on the playground), and offers awesome coffee and a healthy breakfast menu for both kids and adults.
 Highchairs are available.
-Kid tested...parent-approved!
+Kid tested and definitely parent-approved!

 The Conservatory: 26 Wan King Path (The square), Sai Kung, +852 2792 1105, www.conservatorysaikung/